E-commerce

 • Continuous product and content improvement

-• Early detection of pain points
+• Early detection of irritants

 Best practices and mistakes to avoid